Lionesses fans blast Prince William for missing Women’s World Cup final

 The Independent has contacted Kensington Palace for comment.

-Prime minister Rishi Sunak has also come under fire for not having plans to attend the final in Sydney.
+The prime minister also come under fire for not having plans to attend the final in Sydney.
 “It speaks volumes that the PM and royal family can’t be bothered to attend England Women’s World Cup final even in a Commonwealth country,” a fan lamented.

+The government announced that foreign secretary James Cleverly will attend the Women’s World Cup final in Sydney instead on Sunday.

 The government is also under pressure to declare a bank holiday if the Lionesses clinch the victory on Sunday.
 However, it has said that there are “no plans” for such a thing, as a spokesperson for the government said the “current pattern of public and bank holidays is well established”.